wp-plugins/ultimate-blogroll/readme.txt

 = 1.7.5 =
 * Fixed some display issues (<?= <?php echo)
 * Added the Spanish language
-* Fixed linktrades did not save although succesfull message was showen
+* Fixed linktrades did not save although successful message was shown
 * Fixed some minor bugs

 = 1.7.2 =